 What is a Dental Crown?

-A crown is a cosmetic dental restoration material that encircles a tooth or dental implant or caps it completely.
+A crown is a cosmetic dental restoration material that encircles a tooth or dental implant and caps it completely.
 The crown is normally bonded to the tooth or implant surface using a special cement that is designed solely for dental purposes.
-The crown materials are usually fabricated and constructed using indirect methods.
+The crown materials are usually fabricated and constructed using indirect methods, meaning that it is made outside of the mouth in a laboratory.
 Strong restorative materials that require the use of intense heat during their fabrication are used.
 These materials include casting metals or firing porcelain that is particularly used to fabricate porcelain crowns.

 Uses of Dental Crowns